|by Mr Credit Card|

 About a year ago, I upgraded my American Express® Preferred Rewards Gold Card to the American Express Platinum Card.
 I have held off writing a review because I wanted to have first hand experience with using the card.
 As time passes, I would like to share my experience with you.
 So here goes…

-How I use the American Express Platinum Card and is it worth it?
+How I use the American Express Platinum Card?

 This is going to be quite a long review because this card has simply lots of features.
-So I’ll start by actually telling you the key features that I make use of the Platinum Card® from American Express and how I make back the $450 annual fee.
+So I’ll start by actually telling you the key features that I make use of the Platinum Card® from American Express.
 Most folks think that you need to be a super high spender to get this card.
 This could not be further from the truth.
-Here are some of the unique features that more than pays you back the annual fee.
+Here are some of the unique features that really makes this card worthwhile.

-Borrow 60,000 Membership Reward Points – This is one of the best ways to make use of this card together with sign bonus miles.
-For example, if you are short of miles in your frequent flyer account, you can borrow points to top it up so you can get your free flight.
+Borrow 60,000 Membership Reward Points – Have you ever wanted to take that dream vacation only to realize that you do not have enough points or miles?
+That may not be an issue if you have this card.
+If you are short of miles in your frequent flyer account, you can borrow points to top it up so you can get your free flight.
 Most frequent flyer program also offer bonus for miles transfer or purchases.
 Membership Rewards occasionally gives 25% to 50% bonuses for transferring points into air miles.
-When used correctly, this is a great way to get your free tickets or business class upgrade.
+When used correctly, this is a great way to get award tickets or business class upgrade.

 Starwood Preferred Guest Gold Status – The very first thing you should do is to sign up for a Starwood Preferred Guest membership even if you do not have one.
-That is because with a platinum card, you automatically qualify for gold status.
+That is because if you tell Starwood that you have a Platinum Card, you will be given a Gold Elite Status as a SPG member.
 All you have to do is to get a “code” from Amex Platinum.
 You then all Starwood and mention the code.
-And once they enroll you, you are an automatic gold status.
+And once they enroll you, you will be given gold status.

 Car Rental Memberships – The next thing you should do is to sign up for memberships in Hertz, National and Avis.
 The Hertz Gold membership is worth $60 a year.
 You enroll at www.americanexpress.com/premiumcarrental.

-$200 Annual Airline Credit Fees – Each year, you are given $200 to spend on airline amenities like food in airlines, baggage fees (not too sure if I would call that an amenity?).
-You do however, have to pick the airline that you wish to earn these on (and you can only pick one).
+$200 Annual Airline Credit Fees – Each year, you acn be reimbursed for up to $200 when you use your card on airline incidental fees like in-flight food, baggage fees.
+You do however, have to pick a qualifying airline that you wish to earn these on (and you can only pick one).
 But if you fly a couple of carriers, just pick one and you could have that $200 in credit annually.

 Lounge Access – Platinum cardholders are also given complimentary access to Priority Pass memberships.
 (Note: You must enroll in it).
 There are various tiers in their membership.
 The lowest tier requires a $199 annual fee and a $27 fee for each visit by yourself and a guest.
-The highest level has a $349 annual fee but free visits by yourself and a $27 fee for guest.
+The highest level has a $399 annual fee but free visits by yourself and a $27 fee for guest.
 With Amex Plat, you can visit Priority Pass Lounges for free though you have to pay a $27 fee for a guest.
-Essentially, that means you are getting at least $349 worth in value because of the membership fees that Priority Pass Card charges.
-This is in contrast to other cards where even though they offer Priority Pass memberships, you have to pay for each entry.
 Enrollment can be done over the phone with Amex Platinum customer representative.

 You also get access to Delta SkyClub Lounge.
 The Delta Skyclub membership fees ranges from $300 (if you are a Diamond Medallion member) to $450 (if you are just a silver member).
 So merely using these Lounges a couple of times a year pays off quite a bit of your Platinum annual fee.